Setup and Editing

 When you create a Redis Cloud subscription, you must choose: A cloud provider: Amazon AWS, Microsoft Azure, Google Cloud Platform The provider region Redis Cloud service level: Essentials - For development environments and low-throughput applications Pro - For high-throughput applications, many databases or large datasets Ultimate - For a more complete support experience (Contact Redis Labs Sales) Create a New Subscription To create a new subscription:

 When you create a Redis Cloud subscription, you can select Build a Plan to customize the subscription.
-Customizing a Subscription To customize a subscription you must: Setup - Configure the VPC: General - Configure the general settings of the new subscription: Subscription name Redis on RAM or Redis on Flash (RoF) Cloud Details - Configure the cloud that you want the subscription on: The cloud provider: Amazon AWS, Microsoft Azure, Google Cloud Platform The cloud region 1.
+Customizing a Subscription To customize a subscription you must: Setup - Configure the VPC: General - Configure the general settings of the new subscription: Subscription name Redis on RAM or Redis on Flash (RoF) Cloud Details - Configure the cloud that you want the subscription on: The cloud provider: Amazon AWS, Microsoft Azure, Google Cloud Platform The cloud region If you want to host your subscription on multiple availability zones (multi-AZ) for high availability, enable Multi-AZ.

 After you create a subscription, you can view the subscription details and change some of them, including: Subscription name Security access Payment method Viewing Subscriptions To view the details of a subscription click "Subscriptions" in the menu, and then click on the name of the Subscription you want to view.
 When you view a subscription, you can see: Subscription name (To edit the name, click ) Cloud provider details Memory type (RAM/RAM + Flash) In the Security section, you can define access to your Redis Cloud account.